a-know/Pixela/README.md

-Pixela - Record and Visualize your effort.
+Pixela - Record and Track your habits or effort.
 All by API.
 ============

 [![](https://pixe.la/assets/images/other_images/pixela_color.png)](https://pixe.la)